 Along the top right of the template list, you'll see a drop down menu labeled "Go to Folder:" which will let you view every template available to the store.

-- Click on the Go to Folder drop down menu and select the "templates/common" folder
+- Click on the Go to Folder drop down menu and select the "templates/common-core" folder

 - Select the template you'd like to back up/edit and click its edit button.